 We also receive rebates from contracted suppliers in exchange for our program administration services.
-Rebates earned are based on a defined percentage of the purchase price of goods and services sold to members under the contract the Company has negotiated with its suppliers.
+Rebates earned are based on a defined percentage of the purchase price of goods and services sold to members.
 Administration services contracts with customers are generally for an annual or monthly term and renew automatically upon lapse of the current term.